Tom O'Donnell (physician): Medical and academic career

+Death

 O'Donnell died at Kenepuru Hospital, Porirua, on 25 December 2014, and was buried at Mākara Cemetery.
+His wife, Mary Jean O'Donnell died in 2023.

 Honours

 O'Donnell was made a Fellow of the Royal Australasian College of Physicians in 1963, and elected a Fellow of the Royal College of Physicians in 1972.
 In the 1989 Queen's Birthday Honours, he was appointed a Commander of the Order of the British Empire, for services to medicine.